jd1618/jd1618.github.io/_pages/about.md

 * _Projecting P&L, NPAs, provisions, RWAs and capital ratios_

 ICAAP Model Development:
-* _Idiosyncratic, market, combined stress scenarios_
+* _Idiosyncratic, market and combined stress scenarios_
 * _Reverse stress testing and model valuation_

 Python Projects:
 * _Data analysis, visualisation and data quality checks_
-* _OOP and unit testing_
+* _OOP, debugging and unit testing_

 ### Postdoctoral Researcher, Imperial College London, July-August 2023:

 Contributions:
 * _Published in a special issue of the journal of Physics of Fluids_
-* _Submitted a paper to the special issue Physica D: Nonlinear Phenomena_
+* _Submitted a paper to the Special Issue Physica D: Nonlinear Phenomena_

 Reasearch Summary:
 * _Characterised the instability of quasi-geostrophic eastward dipole steady states by a critical Davies mode_
 * _Verified the linear instability of eastward dipoles by obtaining solutions to the complete eigenproblem_
-* _Formulated the nonlinear destruction mechanism and related energetics of eastward dipoles_
+* _Formulated the nonlinear destruction mechanism and associated energetics of eastward dipoles_

 ### Actuary Intern, First Actuarial, June-July 2022: